 For the protection of the sea and the animals, he is active in several animal protection organizations and supports them with information and photo

 material, which he collects on his worldwide journeys.

-Underwater Photographer, Scuba instructor, Shark Conservationist and Shark Expert.
-I love to travel and visit new places.
-I have been exploring
+OrcaTorch Brand Ambassador, Underwater Photographer, Scuba instructor, Shark Conservationist and Shark Expert.

-So in the early 90s, she began to discover this magnificent new world, not with a space suit, but with fins, mask and tanks.
+So in the early 90s, he began to discover this magnificent new world, not with a spacesuit, but with fins, mask, and tanks.

 This passion has led him to visit many of the most famous and remote paradises in the world (Indonesia, Malaysia, Egypt, Sudan, Arabia, South Africa,